CalebFenton/simplify/README.md

 Please include a link to the APK or DEX and the full command you're using.
 This makes it much easier to reproduce (and thus _fix_) your issue.

-If you can't share the sample, please include the file hash (sha1, sha256, etc).
+If you can't share the sample, *please* include the file hash (SHA1, SHA256, etc).

 ## Optimization Strategies